JSTOR-Labs/plant-humanities/watermelon.md

 In the seventeenth to nineteenth centuries, the watermelon became a common minor crop in European gardens and began to appear frequently in European and American still lifes, providing a diverse visual archive of watermelon varieties.
 The seventeenth century watermelons of Albert Eckhout and Giovanni Stanchi, for example, exhibit whorls of red flesh amongst white rind and give us a sense of how much the watermelon has changed even in the last few hundred years.
 The inclusion of watermelons in still lifes also provides an insight into the multitude of cultural values associated with the fruit at the time.
 Whilst American still lifes, such as those of the prolific Peale family in the early nineteenth century, placed the melon amidst almost nauseating abundance and plenty, European artists would often [cut through that fantasy](https://www.flickr.com/photos/104901827@N06/46017346544) quite literally with the abrupt imposition of a knife as a harsh reminder of the fleeting nature of life.
 <param ve-image
-title="'Pineapple, watermelons and other fruits (Brazilian fruits),' Albert Eckhout (1610–1666)" url="https://upload.wikimedia.org/wikipedia/commons/a/a4/Albert_Eckhout_1610-1666_Brazilian_fruits.jpg"
+title="'Pineapple, watermelons and other fruits (Brazilian fruits)' by Albert Eckhout (1610–1666)" url="https://upload.wikimedia.org/wikipedia/commons/a/a4/Albert_Eckhout_1610-1666_Brazilian_fruits.jpg"
        fit="contain"
        attribution="Wikimedia Commons">
 <param ve-image
-title="'Watermelons, peaches, pears and other fruit in a landscape,' Giovanni Stanchi (1608–1675)" url="https://upload.wikimedia.org/wikipedia/commons/0/00/Giovanni_Stanchi%2C_Watermelons%2C_Peaches%2C_Pears%2C_and_Other_Fruit_in_a_Landscape.jpg"
+title="'Watermelons, peaches, pears and other fruit in a landscape' by Giovanni Stanchi (1608–1675)" url="https://upload.wikimedia.org/wikipedia/commons/0/00/Giovanni_Stanchi%2C_Watermelons%2C_Peaches%2C_Pears%2C_and_Other_Fruit_in_a_Landscape.jpg"
        fit="contain"
        attribution="Wikimedia Commons">
 <param ve-image